|Photos||Video & Audio||Blogs||Statistics||Archive||Shop||Mobile|

 A workhorse is born.
 Dattu Phadkar gave unstinting service to India in the 1940s and 50s as an attacking lower- middle-order batsman and indefatigable swing bowler.
 His trademark figures were 1 for 40 off 20, but he did manage three five-fors, including 7 for 159 against West Indies in Madras in 1948-49.
 He died in Madras in 1985.

 West Indies sent Pakistan to their first defeat in a Faisalabad Test, a match notable for a sadistic assault from Sylvester Clarke.
 Batting at No. 11, he smeared 35 off 18 balls including four sixes - three of which came off successive deliveries from Mohammad Nazir.
-A low-scoring dogfight, the match was also notable for a couple of masterclasses from Viv Richards.
+A low-scoring dogfight, the match also featured a couple of masterclasses from Viv Richards.
 He cracked 72 and 67 in a game where no other West Indian reached 50.

 Kenya's Jimmy Kamande, born today, made his way in to the national side through the Under-19 ranks in time for the 1999 World Cup, where he was reported for a suspect action.
 He reinvented himself as an offspinner and eventually showed he was worth his place in that role.
 Not a big man, he gets considerable bounce and turn and possesses a good quicker ball, with not a hint of the action that got him into trouble.